Information about Doxorubicin (Liposomal)

 How doxorubicin (liposomal) works

-Doxorubicin (liposomal) works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Doxorubicin (liposomal) is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of doxorubicin (liposomal)